queezythegreat/arduino-cmake/README.rst

 Resources
 ---------

-Here are some resources you might find usefull in getting started.
+Here are some resources you might find useful in getting started.

 1. CMake: